japgolly/scalacss/README.md

 * Styles can add class names, for example to apply Bootstrap classes like `btn btn-default`.
 * CSS Reset.
 * More DSL for composite styles.
+* Standalone styles (as opposed to Inline styles).
 * Default settings for JVM ⊗ {Dev,Prod}.

 Upcoming...

 * Media query AST.
-* Add more psuedo selectors discovered by caniuse.com data.
 * In Scala.JS, omit unnecessary browser prefixes.
 * Default `Env` for JS.

+* Add more psuedo selectors discovered by caniuse.com data.
 * Detect more problems, add more warnings.
 * Incorporate known CSS hacks like [this](https://github.com/postcss/autoprefixer-core/blob/master/lib/hacks/border-radius.coffee).